 The lounge does have some huge windows so you get a nice view of the airplanes.
 It was also cool to see the sunrise and the runways pick up some activity.

 I tried to get some sleep, but the seats were not comfortable at all.
 I pushed two seats together so I could lie down, but I sank into the cushions.
-I started to curse those windows as I realized there were barely insulated, the lounge was freezing.
+I started to curse those windows as I realized they were barely insulated, the lounge was freezing.
 Even though the lounge is empty in this image, it was completely packed by 7AM.
 People were literally standing up waiting for seats.
 Honestly, this lounge sucked.

-I practically jumped and ran to the gate as soon as I was time to board because I was so excited to fly EgyptAir 787-9 Business Class Cairo to Dubai.
+I practically jumped and ran to the gate as soon as it was time to board because I was so excited to fly EgyptAir 787-9 Business Class Cairo to Dubai.
 As soon as the staff saw that I was in business class, they escorted me right to my seat.
 I quickly recognized the orange stickers they have to alert staff of your preferences.

 This pod did not disappoint.
 It came with a pillow, blanket, bottle of water and magazines.
 There was plenty of storage space to put my things so I didn’t bother using the overhead compartment at all.